Hemmings Motor News

-In 2004, shortly after the release of Hemmings Muscle Machines, Hemmings ended publication of SIA and began to develop its successor, Hemmings Classic Car, launched in October of that year.
-That was followed in 2005 by Hemmings Sports & Exotic Car.
+In 2004, shortly after the release of Hemmings Muscle Machines, ACBJ ended publication of Special Interest Autos and began to develop its successor, Hemmings Classic Car, launched in October of that year.
+That was followed in 2005 by the addition of a new magazine, Hemmings Sports & Exotic Car.

-Hemmings Motor News magazine also contains an approximately 80-page section of editorial content.
+Hemmings Motor News also contains an approximately 80-page section of editorial content.
 Content includes coverage of collector-car shows and auctions, sports cars, touring cars, classic cars, pre-war cars and historic racing cars, as well as family-type automobiles.

-HMN also sells a large line of calendars, clothing, signs, and other items relating to automobile collecting and memorabilia, and maintains a public display of 25 cars at their headquarters.
+ACBJ, under the Hemmings banner, also sells a large line of calendars, clothing, signs, and other items relating to automobile collecting and memorabilia, and formerly maintained a public display of 25 cars at their headquarters.
+The display has been permanently closed as of 2022.

-Hemmings executive editor Richard Lentinello left the company in 2020.
+Richard Lentinello, executive editor of the three Hemmings-related magazines, left ACBJ in 2020.

+Hemmings has ceased publication of Hemmings Classic Car and Hemmings Muscle Machines as of March 2025, leaving Hemmings Motor News as the only publication in their lineup.
+Both publications have been dropped from the website as of November 2024.

 Hemmings Classic Car

-Hemmings Classic Car, published by Hemmings Motor News, is a monthly magazine and successor of Special-Interest Autos, covering the topic of American, European and Japanese-built collector cars, targeting enthusiasts, owners, collectors, dealers, restorers and parts manufacturers.
+Hemmings Classic Car, launched in October 2004, was a monthly magazine and successor of Special Interest Autos (1970–January 2004), covering the topic of American, European and Japanese-built collector cars, targeting enthusiasts, owners, collectors, dealers, restorers and parts manufacturers.

-Hemmings Classic Car captures several distinct collector-car audiences in a single publication, with an emphasis on early post-war 1946–1960 automobiles.
-Other categories include the pre-1916 Brass era cars, pre-war cars, CCCA-recognized Classic cars, and cars from the 1960s through the early 1980s.
+Hemmings Classic Car captured several distinct collector-car audiences in a single publication, with an emphasis on early post-war 1946–1960 automobiles.
+Other categories included the pre-1916 Brass era cars, pre-war cars, CCCA-recognized Classic cars, and cars from the 1960s through the early 1980s.

-Hemmings Classic Car features photography showcasing these automobiles at their best.
-In-construction photographs of the entire restoration process show readers what it takes to produce a concours-quality, show-winning restoration.
-It is the best-selling old-car magazine in the world.
+Hemmings Classic Car featured photography showcasing these automobiles, including in-construction photographs of the entire restoration process, showing readers what it takes to produce a concours-quality collectible.
+As of 2008, data showed it as the best-selling old-car magazine in the world.